Oxon Hill High School: Scholarship(s)

 STP students at Oxon Hill have been recipients of a high number of college and/or military scholarships, grants, and awards since the inception of the program.
 Scholarship award opportunities for Oxon Hill High School have exceeded twenty-three million dollars ($23,000,000.00) annually.
 Virtually all STP students enter four-year colleges/universities immediately following graduation.

 Science and Technology Program continuance & certification requirements

-Students must progress toward, and meet, the STP certification criteria to remain in the program.
+Students must progress toward, and meet, the Science and Technology Program (STP) certification criteria to remain in the program.
 This includes extra science and technology-centered classes and a year-long research practicum project completed in the students' senior year.
 Upon graduation, each student who has met the STP certification criteria is awarded the Science and Technology Program Certification of Completion.